The Dr. STONE Season 3 release date was on April 6, 2023, the Spring 2023 anime season.

 The original Japanese voice actor cast is very likely to return.
 In addition, there will be a new voice actor to play a new Dr. STONE character named Ryusui Nanami.
 It’s also confirmed that Francois will be voiced by Maaya Sakamoto.

-The Dr. STONE Season 3 OP (opening) and ED (ending) theme song music hasn’t been announced yet.
+The Dr. STONE Season 3 OP (opening) “and ED (ending) theme song music hasn’t been announced yet.”Where Do We Go?” will be performed by OKAMOTO’S.

 The Dr. STONE Season 2 OP was “Paradise” by Fujifabric, while the ED was “Voice?” by HATENA.